Thursday, July 17, 2025

 All writing levels welcome.
 Whether you are just beginning or have a novel in progress, please join us.

-This year, the retreat will again be limited to eleven participants.
+The retreat will be limited to ten or eleven participants.
 This will mean plenty of one-on-one time with the instructor.

 The setting: Arowhon Pines is a peaceful, quiet resort nestled in the woods on Little Joe Lake inside Algonquin Park.
 There are no motorboats on the lake, except for the resort’s own pontoon boat which takes guests on occasional wildlife tours.